Even Your Small Items are Worth Protecting.

 • Earthquake and landslides*

-There are a few cases where the damage won’t be covered by your tenant insurance, including:
+There are circumstances where damages won’t be covered by your tenant insurance policy.
+Common scenarios not covered, include:

 • War or terrorism